jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 <br>

-## Event bus
+## Events

 We're talking about a fully decoupled pieces in a frontend application.
 These pieces are independent and each of them implement a business capability but there are some scenarios when an action in a business component fires another action in other component.

 Imagine an online shop.
 The catalog could be implemented by a Microfrontend and it manages everything related to show the products to the user.
 When the user click the icon "add to cart", the Microfrontend implementing the cart capability has to be notified that a product needs to be added to the cart.
 But, maybe others Microfrontend want to be notified too (recent products added, history, etc...)

-The way to notify these actions can not be imperatively, that is, the catalog component calling other components directly.
+The way to notify these actions shouldn't be imperatively, that is, the catalog component calling other components directly.
 Why not?
-Because if the catalog knows which components need to be notified, we'll build a full coupled system.
+Because the catalog should have to know which are the rest of the components and which components need to be notified and how (calling a public method) and once again, we'll build a full coupled system.
 The idea isn't this.

 The idea is that components should be totally independent, that means that they don't know which other components are loaded or if they have to call to concrete component when something happens.
-When something (important) happens, an event is sent to the event bus and other components can listen to these events and react to them.
+When something (important) happens, an event is sent and other components can listen to these events and react to them.
 These events contains information about the action performed and the component who has fired it.

 <img src="/images/microfrontends/event-bus.png" alt="event bus" title="Event Bus" width="480" height="320" />